TheDaniel3131/mlec-toolkit/README.md

 - Always specify a project name: `make <command> name=<your-project-name>`
 - Use `-f <path>` when Makefile is not in current directory
+- Set up aliases for frequently used makefiles to simplify commands
 - The Makefile uses `/bin/bash` as the default shell
 - Commands will create projects in your current directory
 - If a command isn't found, the help board will automatically display